vineyard-bloom/bloom-forms/README.md

 ```
 - Note that the IDs match ('login-form'), and the fieldNames match the names of the TextInputs.

+## Required Props
+### Field Names
+`fieldNames` is a required prop when using form.jsx.
+It uses this array to know which fields to track.
+Each entry in fieldNames can be a string, like `'firstName'`, or an object with a type and name, like `{ name: 'isFullTimeEmployee', type: 'checkbox' }`.
+It's recommended to use the second version for checkboxes and radios.
+### Submit Form
+`submitForm` must be a function that receives the formData, file data, and two callbacks (success and fail).
+See 'Submitting Forms' below.
+### Id
+`id` is just the id of your form.
+You should make your jsx component `<form id>` match.

+## Optional Props
+### Validation Help
+Used to customize bloom-form's built-in validation.
+See 'Validation' below.
+### Preserve After Unmount
+By default, the form will clear its data after unmounting from the ui.
+This means that a registration form will delete its data after you route to a new page.
+If `preserveAfterUnmount` is true, this will prevent the form from clearing, and you'll be able to return to that form and see the data still there.
+### Prepopulate Data
+`prepopulateData` is a json object, usually return from an ajax GET request, that fills in the fields in your form.
+The keys in this json object should match up with the fieldNames you passed into the form.

 ## Updating Form State
 By default, inputs' values are updated via the `updateForm` method.
 It receives the event coming from changing that input and sets that field's value for you.
 You can stick it right on an input like:
 ```